-Transcription of 777 with Borzalom: (All answers are CCR’s reiteration of what Borzalom has said)
+Transcription of 777 Interview with Borzalom: (All answers are CCR’s reiteration of what Borzalom has said)

 Q1: What gives XBY value?
 Is it the platform where applications can be run or something else?

-A: The original goal was data storage and as we move forward the goal expanded and now the new real value of XBY is a XBY based service/trading platform of different applications being able to utilize the services at XTRABYTES.
-So the future winners are going to be the trusted decentralized service providers as well as STATIC node owners and XBY is going to be the market for decentralized service providers.
-So that is the real big goal of what we are doing here now.
+A: The original goal was originally conceived as relating to data storage.
+However, this goal expanded as we moved forward and we now see that the real value of XBY is as an XBY-based service/trading platform.
+One where different applications can utilize XTRABYTES’ services.
+So the future winners are going to be the trusted decentralized service providers as well as STATIC node owners.
+And XBY is going to be the market for these decentralized service providers.
+So that is an important goal and what we’re presently seeking to accomplish.

 Q2: Explain the Proof of Signature (PoSIGN) consensus algorithm.
 What are its benefits over Proof of Work or Proof of Stake algorithms?
 Why is it desirable?